Moderator Variable

 Moderated regression analysis

-This is a regression based technique that is used to identify the moderator.
+This regression-based technique identifies the moderator.
 To explain how MRA technique works, we can use the following example:

 Let